DvpLoki/FastAPI-User-Posts-App/README.md

-# My FastAPI project
+# fastapi-Users-Posts-App

 ## Introduction
-This is a simple project to do CRUD operations based on a .
+This is a simple project to do CRUD operations based on a post created by users (social media API).